lucymei/STAT545-hw-Mei-Lucy/hw03/STAT545_hw03.md

 ```

 ![](STAT545_hw03_files/figure-html/unnamed-chunk-8-1.png)<!-- -->
 This figure displays the distribution of GDP per capita of each continent.
+GDP per capita of Africa focuses on a narrow range whereas the value of GDP per capita of Asia and Oceania spread across a wider range.